siffletdata/terraform-provider-sifflet/docs/resources/source_v2.md

 subcategory: ""
 description: |-
   A Sifflet source.
 A source is any system that's monitored by Sifflet.
+  The sifflet_source_v2 resource will create a source including all assets associated with that source, and discovery on future assets will be enabled.
   ~> Consider adding a lifecycle { prevent_destroy = true } to sifflet_source_v2 resources once they are correctly configured.
 Deleting a source deletes all associated data, including monitors on that source.
 ---

 # sifflet_source_v2 (Resource)

 A Sifflet source.
 A source is any system that's monitored by Sifflet.
+		The sifflet_source_v2 resource will create a source including all assets associated with that source, and discovery on future assets will be enabled.

 ~> Consider adding a `lifecycle { prevent_destroy = true }` to `sifflet_source_v2` resources once they are correctly configured.
 Deleting a source deletes all associated data, including monitors on that source.